Loading…

 The three Manga Rares are all Admirals, which is unprecedented for the main One Piece TCG line (sets normally have one).
 They are the entire value story of OP-16.

-Borsalino (Kizaru) rounds out the three.
-Still a premium Manga Rare, and genuinely scarce because the slot is split three ways.
+Borsalino (Kizaru) rounds out the three at roughly $1,050-1,400.
+Still a premium Manga Rare, and genuinely scarce because the Manga Rare slot is split three ways rather than concentrated on one card.

 About the author